Liz Truss holds huge lead over Rishi Sunak among Tory members, poll finds

 “It is hard to square the promises that both Ms Truss and Mr Sunak are making to cut taxes over the medium term with the absence of any specific measures to cut public spending,” said Carl Emmerson, the IFS’s deputy director.

-Education secretary James Cleverly, a Truss backer, defended her plans for cutting tax after the top economists suggested they may be implausible.
+Education secretary James Cleverly, a Truss backer, defended her plans for cutting tax on Thursday.

-Asked about the assessment, he told Sky News on Thursday: “Frankly what we have seen is the growth of the UK economy not be as vibrant as we would like.
+Asked about the idea they were implausible, he told Sky News: “Frankly what we have seen is the growth of the UK economy not be as vibrant as we would like.
 That is what Liz is pursuing, it is a growth strategy.”

+Cleverly also said he would have preferred the Tory race to have been “wrapped up quickly”, and suggested there should be “review” to hasten leadership contests.

+Asked by LBC radio if it was appropriate to hold weeks of hustings while the energy crisis continues, the minister said: “I do think it is legitimate to look at reviewing that … I would have been happy if this whole process was over more quickly.”

 Register for free to continue reading